Is it Right for You?

 |Subsidized private plans (400% FPG)|

-To qualify for Medical Assistance (MA) by the rules described in this article, you must:
+To qualify for disability-based Medical Assistance (MA), you must:

 - Have been determined blind or disabled by the Social Security Administration (SSA) or the State Medical Review Team (SMRT)